Over the Hedge by T Lewis and Michael Fry for November 14, 2012

 5. Funny cat smirking smile face

-rikkiTikki Premium Member over 11 years ago
+rikkiTikki Premium Member about 12 years ago

 I heard the word was an archaic french word that meant fur and was mistranslated to mean glass.